Text reading 'humanConnections-A' with a background of people sitting and talking indoors.

 • Be a Part of the Change: Take an active role in shaping the future of AI and its impact on humanity.
 Collaborate on groundbreaking tools, frameworks, and initiatives that drive meaningful change.

-• Connect with Key AI Influencers: Engage with leading figures from top tech companies, venture firms, prestigious research institutions, and unique voices like the Vatican.
+• Connect with Key AI Influencers: Engage with leading figures from top tech companies, venture firms, prestigious research institutions, and unique voices across civil society.

-• Discover Breakthrough Research: Delve into the latest studies on loneliness and social connection, and explore innovative ways AI can help address these pressing issues.
+• Discover Breakthrough Research: Delve into the latest studies on human flourishing and social connection, and explore innovative ways AI can help address these pressing issues.

 Chatham House Rules: